kvarak/dnd/docs/_Classes/ranger.md

 For example, if you entered a new city and used this ability, you could determine its most powerful thieves’ guild, the locations of temples that can provide magical healing, and which graveyards are said to be haunted by undead.

 ### Twenty Moves Ahead
-Also at 11th level, you can see through your opponent's deceptions and anticipate their actions.
+You can see through your opponent's deceptions and anticipate their actions.
 When a creature that is the target of your Penetrating Insight feature misses you with an attack roll, that creature provokes an opportunity attack from you.
 In addition, all checks to deceive you are made with disadvantage.

 ### Reliable Insight
-Beginning at 15th level, while a creature that you have successfully used your Penetrating Insight feature on within the last hour is also the target of a spell on which you are maintaining concentration, you have advantage on attack rolls and Insight checks against that creature.
+While a creature that you have successfully used your Penetrating Insight feature on within the last hour is also the target of a spell on which you are maintaining concentration, you have advantage on attack rolls and Insight checks against that creature.